 consultations carried out since the beginning of the project

 representatives trained in 6 regions to improve education and raise awareness

 jars of sunscreen cream produced by members of the association and distributed free of charge

-In the long term, the Fondation Pierre Fabre hopes to replicate this programme in other sub-Saharan African countries.
+The Fondation Pierre Fabre is duplicating this programme in other sub-Saharan African countries.